-Council officers will monitor the operation of permits and ensure the conditions of the permit are met.
+Council's authorised officers will monitor the operation of permits and ensure the conditions of the permit are met.

-Following a complaint or observation of a breach of a permit, a Council officer will contact the permit holder and take appropriate action.
-This could include enforcement action.
+Following a complaint or observation of a breach of a permit, a Council officer will contact the permit holder and take appropriate enforcement action.
+This may be in the form of verbal instructions, a written notice or an infringement notice.

-In the case of a serious breach, an officer may act immediately to respond and/or resolve the situation.
+In the case of a serious breach, an officer may act immediately to resolve the situation.
 A serious breach is one where the officer considers there is an immediate public safety risk.
 This may include instances where access is impeded to an extent that it would be difficult or impossible to walk freely through the pedestrian zone or drive freely through the adjacent carriageway.